 It is mandatory for ADOs to enter all DCFs into ADAMS within 21 days of the samples being collected.
-Entering DCFs into ADAMS is critical for the functioning of the ABP modules and enables other ADOs and WADA to access relevant doping control data.
+Entering DCFs into ADAMS is critical for the functioning of the ABP module of the ABP and enables other ADOs and WADA to access relevant doping control data.
 It is therefore vital that you have a process in place to comply with this requirement and monitor that you are doing so.